-Geddes Impoundment is managed for recreation as a key feature of Gallup Park.
+Geddes - The Committee recommends that the Geddes Impoundment be managed for recreation as a key feature of Gallup Park.
 Gallup Park continues to be Ann Arbor's most heavily- used and popular park as walkers, joggers, in-line skaters, and bikers use trails along the river, and picnickers take advantage of open spaces and shelters.